 They are charged in the installation section of the shaft and center electrode and then melted at high temperatures.

 This bonds the center shaft and the center electrode and fuses the insulator and the metal.
-Their sealing is good and the thermal ratio of expansion is perfect.
+Their sealing is good, and the thermal expansion ratio is perfect.
 As a result, they maintain excellent airtightness and prevent gaps even in harsh conditions.

 Electrode with Copper

-A special nickel alloy is employed at the center electrode to reduce electrode wear and copper is sealed in the center section to enhance its thermal conductivity.
+A special nickel alloy is employed at the center electrode to reduce electrode wear and copper is sealed in the central section to enhance its thermal conductivity.

 Housing